FORMAS - A Swedish government research council for sustainable development

 - Contact person: The person who signs for SLU, head of department or deputy head of department.

-Most applications follow a similar format and are assessed against the same five criteria:
+Most applications follow a similar format and are assessed against the same four grounds of assessment:

 Applications should be written in English since the evaluators are international - if you choose to write in Swedish, it will be translated into English before the evaluation.
 The exception to this is the short project description, which should be written in both Swedish and English, and the popular science description, which should be written in Swedish.